 Hartford CT 06106-5032

-In general, when you register, you will be set up to file sales and use tax returns on the quarterly basis.
+In general, when you register, you will be set up to file sales and use tax returns on a monthly basis.
+Form OS-114 is due on or before the last day of the month following the end of the filing period.
 Remember: even if you did not make any sales for the period, you must file the return.

 For quarterly filers, the reporting periods and due dates of the return are: